After-Shock/Cloudbox-wiki/Backup-and-Restore.md

 Backup is an integral part of Cloudbox, this is what makes it so great!
-Everything related to installed applications is backed up.
-Any changes made to service files in /etc/systemd/system is also backed up.
-However, Seeding content is NOT backed up.
+Everything related to installed applications is backed-up.
+Seeding content, however, is NOT backed up.

 Cloudbox Backup creates a .tar file of the entire `/opt` folder, which includes all app databases and settings, and uploads it to your Google Drive or Rsync remote.
+Backup can be ran manually on-demand or scheduled to run automatically.

 Cloudbox Restore downloads this this backup .tar file and is able to restore it the same server or even a brand new server, with everything exactly as you left it at the time of backup.
 With the only thing required is updating of the DNS settings for your domain.